Who’s eligible for an Obamacare premium subsidy?

 Now that we know who is eligible, let’s take a look at how the subsidies actually work.
 The subsidies are tax credits that are available to help middle-income and low-income people afford health insurance when they don’t have access to affordable employer-sponsored coverage or government-sponsored coverage (Medicaid or Medicare).
 Most eligible enrollees take those tax credits in advance, paid directly to their health insurance carrier each month to offset the amount that has to be paid in premiums.

-As discussed above, premium subsidies are available to exchange enrollees if their income is between 100 percent and 400 percent of the federal poverty level (off-exchange enrollments are not eligible for subsidies, regardless of income).
+As discussed above, premium subsidies are available to exchange enrollees if their MAGI is between 100 percent and 400 percent of FPL.
+(Off-exchange enrollments are not eligible for subsidies, regardless of income.)
 In states that have expanded Medicaid under the ACA, Medicaid is available to enrollees with incomes up to 138 percent of the poverty level, and subsidies are not available below that threshold.

-In all states, the upper limit for subsidy eligibility is 400 percent of the poverty level.
-For plans purchased during the 2019 open enrollment period (November 1, 2018 to December 15, 2018 in nearly every state), that upper subsidy threshold will be $100,400 for a family of four; subsidy availability extends well into the middle class.
-[Note that some people with incomes under 400 percent of the poverty level don’t receive subsidies simply because the unsubsidized cost of coverage in their area is under the threshold established by the ACA.]
+In all states, the upper limit for subsidy eligibility is 400 percent of FPL.
+For 2019 plans, that upper subsidy threshold is $100,400 for a family of four; subsidy availability extends well into the middle class.
+[Note that some people with MAGI under 400 percent of the poverty level don’t receive subsidies simply because the unsubsidized cost of coverage in their area is under the threshold established by the ACA.]

 Subsidies are tied to the cost of the second-least expensive Silver plan in your area (ie, the benchmark plan).
 The architects of the Affordable Care Act (ACA) wanted to make sure that people who must buy their own insurance can afford that benchmark Silver plan, even in regions where health care is extremely expensive.
 So knowing the price of a Silver plan in your region is key to calculating the size of your subsidy.